indexexchange/class-one-exchange-adapter/README.md

     * <u>Partner.RequestTypes.JSONP</u> -
         Use only JSONP for bid requests.

-### Step 2: Generate Request URL (`class-one-exchange-htb.js`)
+### Step 2: Generate Request URL (`class-one-exchange-adapter-htb.js`)
-This step is for crafting a bid request url given a specific set of parcels.
+This step is for crafting a bid request URL given a specific set of parcels.

 For this step, you must fill out the `generateRequestObj(returnParcels)` function.
 This function takes in an array of returnParcels.
 These are the parcel objects that contain the different slots for which demand needs to be requested.